josmar-crwdstffng/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

   # (See [here](vm-setup--set-up-secrets.md) for more info.)
   #
   # NOTE:
-  #   Omitting this is OK during development/debugging, when you don't care to interact with real
+  #   Omitting this is OK during development/debugging, when you do not care to interact with real
   #   external services.
   --volume <host-secrets-dir>:/aio-secrets:ro \